 A stroke is a “brain attack” that occurs when a blood vessel supplying blood to the brain gets blocked or ruptured.
 There are two types of stroke Ischemic & Hemorrhagic.
-Ischemic strokes are caused by a block or clotted blood vessel.
-Hemorrhagic strokes are caused by a blood vessel that ruptures and bleeds into the brain.
-A stroke can happen to anyone at any time so it is important to be informed on the risk factors, signs, and treatments available.
+Ischemic strokes are the most common type of strokes in individuals and account for about 87% of all strokes.
+They are caused by a block or clotted blood vessel.
+Hemorrhagic strokes are less common but are caused by a blood vessel that ruptures and bleeds into the brain.

-We must asses some of the risk factors that can increase your chance of a stroke.
-First, there are factors you CAN control.
-These include a variety of unhealthy habits, including smoking and a high cholesterol diet.
-High weight can also affect your chances of having a stroke.
-These risk factors can be circumvented by exercising at least 30 minutes a day, eating healthy foods, and eating less.
-Another risk factor that you can change is how much alcohol you drink.
-You should limit this to 1 drink a day for women and 2 drinks a day for men.
-However, there are also some factors you can not control.
+Now there are also some factors you can not control.
 One of these is your age, as you get older your chance of a stroke increases.
 Another risk factor is your gender, which can affect your chances of a stroke, men have a higher risk of getting heart disease than a woman.
 Another factor, your race, and genes can increase your chance of a stroke.
 If your parents have had a stroke, you are at a higher risk.
-Another risk factor is diseases such as cancer, chronic kidney disease, and some type of arthritis can increase your chances.
+Another risk factor is diseases such as cancer, chronic kidney disease, and some type of arthritis that can increase your chances.
 A final risk factor is weak areas in an artery wall or abnormal arteries and veins.